sanjayrawat1/bookshop/catalog-service/README.md

 ![](https://github.com/sanjayrawat1/bookshop/blob/main/catalog-service/diagrams/conversion-of-user-roles-from-jwt-to-granted-authority.drawio.svg)

 **Since granted authorities can be used to represent different items (roles, scopes, permissions), Spring Security uses prefixes to group them.**

+#### Auditing data with Spring Security and Spring Data JDBC
+We need to address to main concerns:
+1. How can we tell which users created what data?
+Who changed it last?
+2. How can we ensure that each user can only access their own data?

+We need to include the usernames of the person who created the entity and the person who modified it last.
+First we need to tell Spring Data where to get the information about the currently authenticated user.

+Any change to a database schema should also be backward compatible to support common deployment strategies for cloud native applications, like rolling upgrades, blue/green deployments, or canary releases.
+In this case, we need to add new columns to the book table.
+As long as we don't make them mandatory, the change will be backward compatible.
+After we change the schema, any running instance of the previous release of Catalog Service will continue to work without errors, simply ignoring the new columns.

+The tradeoff of enforcing backward-compatible changes is that we now have to treat as optional two fields that we need to have always filled in, and that may fail validation if they're not.
+That is a common problem that can be solved over two subsequent releases of the application:
+1. In the first release, you add the new columns as optional and implement a data migration to fill in the new columns for all the existing data.
+For Catalog
+Service, you could use a conventional value to represent that we don't know who created or updated the entity, such as unknown or anonymous.
+2. In the second release, you can create a new migration to update the schema safely and make the new columns required.